‘Honor her wish’: Signs from the Women’s March in D.C.

 Corrine Wilkinson, a graduate student from Baltimore, said she chose to make her sign because “it’s frustrating how we seem to prioritize our right to gun ownership over women’s rights over their bodies.”

 She’s been to most of the Women’s Marches, but said she felt this one felt different from the others.
-The counter protesters were more intense today, and people seemed even more frustrated, she said.
+The counterprotesters were more intense today, and people seemed even more frustrated, she said.

 At the first one, she said, “I think people were a lot more excited at the potential for change.
 People banded together more.
 You could see people took comfort in each other."